 You too can be the chosen one if you just open yourself to the universal power and luscious goodness that courses through this abundant universe.

-But it might be best to ignore the deformed, the deranged, the Africans, the war refugees, the earthquakes and all those damned IEDs.
+But it might be best to ignore the deformed, the deranged, the Africans, the war refugees, the earthquakes, the just plain ugly and all those damned IEDs.
 These sort of things bugger a perfectly good theory.
 Just attract the good stuff.
 That’s right, just the good stuff.